Knowledge Centre

 Financial data is noisy, full of random fluctuations.
 If you train a model too precisely on these quirks, it may do great on past data but fail on new data—this is overfitting.

-For example, imagine you create rules that perfectly predict 100 trades from last year’s data.
-Chances are, many of those ‘perfect signals’ just fit random luck.
-When you apply it to this year’s market, the rules no longer hold.
+For example, imagine you create rules that perfectly predict 100 trades from last year's data.
+Chances are, many of those 'perfect signals' just fit random luck in the historical set.
+When you apply it to this year's market, the rules no longer hold.

 A good model focuses on persistent market patterns, not random noise, and it passes out-of-sample tests with stable results.